JobService/worker-batch/worker-batch/documentation/Batch Worker.md

 ## Configuration

 This worker uses the standard `caf-api` system of `ConfigurationSource` only.
-The configuration is contained in the `com.hpe.caf.worker.batch.BatchWorkerConfiguration` class with the following options:
+The configuration is contained in the `com.github.jobservice.worker.batch.BatchWorkerConfiguration` class with the following options:

 *   `workerVersion`: the version number of the worker